openwns/documentation/usersGuide/framework/scenario/Single_Cell_Scenario.rst

    $ ~/myOpenWNS/bin/pytree.py configMulticell.py

-After that, a visualised program will be started.
+After that, a visualised program will be started, like shown in :ref:`figure-scenarios-pytree`.

 .. _figure-scenarios-pytree: